-The assessment included a review of policies and procedural documentation relevant to the establishment's licensable activities including procedures describing procurement, transport, receipt and storage.
-The review of quality management system documents included the quality manual, risk assessments, incident reporting and recall procedures, audit schedules and meeting minutes.
+The inspection included a review of policies and procedural documentation relevant to the establishment's licensable activities.
+The inspection also included a review of equipment service contracts, service records, temperature monitoring records and agreements.
+The review of information relating to the quality management system included incidents, audits, risk assessments and staff training records (see minor shortfalls against standards GQ2d, PFE2b and PFE4g).